Historic Travel Inspiration for the New Year

 As a new year starts, one of the things I always like to think about is where I might want to travel in the coming months.
 Unsurprisingly, I am a big fan of traveling to historic places, and of staying—when possible—at historic hotels.
 Or, more specifically, at members of Historic Hotels of America, our program for accommodations that have maintained their "historic integrity, architecture, and ambiance."

 In addition to being lovely places to stay, and chock-full of their own stories, many Historic Hotels have also served as a source of inspiration for generations of writers, filmmakers, and artists.
-The books and films, either set in these locations or influenced by them, are the perfect way to get thinking about your historic travel plans for 2018.
+The books and films, either set in these locations or influenced by them, are the perfect way to get thinking about your historic travel plans in the coming year.

 If the classic western novels of Louis L’Amour are your cup of tea, you can walk in his footsteps at Colorado's Strater Hotel, where the author often stayed while writing.
 According to hotel staff, he usually reserved rooms 222 and 223 to work on his books.